mikey242/kudos-donations/readme.txt

 = How can I use recurring payments?

-I order to use recurring payments Mollie requires that you have either SEPA Direct Debit OR credit card payment methods enabled on your account.
+In order to use recurring payments Mollie requires that you have either SEPA Direct Debit OR credit card payment methods enabled on your account.
 For more information visit [this link](https://help.mollie.com/hc/articles/214558045-What-are-the-conditions-for-the-use-of-Recurring-).

 = I've enabled the required recurring payment methods but I still cannot use recurring.